Jamie Noble: Return to WWE (2005–present)

 As part of the 2008 WWE Supplemental Draft, Noble was drafted to the Raw brand.
 Noble was then involved in a storyline where he tried to impress Layla on multiple occasions only to antagonize and be beaten by larger opponents.
 He started a feud with William Regal over the course of the storyline, with the two trading wins, and Layla, between them.
-On the September 15, 2008 episode of Raw, the feud escalated following Noble's victory over Paul Burchill.
+On the September 15, 2008, episode of Raw, the feud escalated following Noble's victory over Paul Burchill.
 Layla came out and told Noble it was over and she found a man worthy of her in Regal.
 On the February 3 episode of ECW Noble asked then-ECW General Manager Theodore Long for an ECW contract and lost to The Boogeyman.

 On the February 23 episode of Raw, Noble suffered a neck injury in a match with Mike Knox, and was taken to a local hospital.
 His injury meant that the scheduled segment between Chris Jericho and Ricky Steamboat that was meant to take place in the ring, had to take place on the stage instead.
 It was later confirmed that the injury was not severe.
 Noble made his return about one month later.

-During a match with Sheamus on the November 2, 2009 episode of Raw, Noble sustained a back injury after falling from the top rope onto the concrete floor.
+During a match with Sheamus on the November 2, 2009, episode of Raw, Noble sustained a back injury after getting a Powerbomb onto the concrete.
 On November 10, 2009, Noble announced he was retiring from professional wrestling due to the effects of the injury and several other nagging injuries sustained over his career.

-Producer and J&J Security (2009–present)

 Upon retiring, Noble began working as a producer.
 He made occasional appearances on WWE programming and wrestled sporadically at house shows, including a bout with World Heavyweight Champion at the time Daniel Bryan on January 13, 2012.